Nurmuhammad032/personal-finance/README.md

 To get started with the project, follow these steps:

 1. Clone this repository to your local machine using `git clone <repository-url>`
-2. Navigate to the project directory: `cd personal-finance-manager`
+2. Navigate to the project directory: `cd personal-finance`
 3. Install dependencies using npm: `npm install`

 ## Usage